Accelerynt-Security/AS-Block-GitHub-User/README.md

 ![BlockGitHubUser_Install_GitHub_App_3](Images/BlockGitHubUser_Install_GitHub_App_3.png)

 This GitHub App will need to authenticate as an installation using a private key.
-Once the app has been installed, navigate to the "**General**" tab on the left menu blade of the app settings and scroll down to the "**Private keys**" section.
+Once the App has been installed, navigate to the "**General**" tab on the left menu blade of the App settings and scroll down to the "**Private keys**" section.
 Click "**Generate a private key**".

 ![BlockGitHubUser_Install_GitHub_App_4](Images/BlockGitHubUser_Install_GitHub_App_4.png)

 This will generate a new private key and the file will be downloaded automatically.
 This file will be needed in the next step.

-#### Encode the Private Key:
+#### Encode the Private Key for Storage Compatibility in Azure Key Vault:

-To ensure the private key remains secure, this playbook utilizes Azure key vault to access the private key, rather than storing it directly in the playbook.
-However, because the file contains multiple line breaks, the contents of the file containing your private key will need to be encoded before it can be successfully stored in an Azure key vault.
+To safeguard the GitHub private key, this playbook employs Azure Key Vault for its secure storage and access, preventing direct storage in the playbook itself.
+Azure Key Vault, a cloud service, is a secure repository for confidential data such as keys, passwords, and certificates.
+Storing the key directly in the script or application code can expose it, whereas Azure Key Vault mitigates this risk through centralized key management.
+The private key is stored as an Azure Key Vault Secret, as it's compatible with Logic App's current ability to only fetch Key Vault Secret values.

-A PowerShell script titled "**Encode-Private-Key.ps1**", located in the Encode-Private-Key folder of this repository, will allow you to easily select your private key file and encode its contents.
+Line breaks within private key files can disrupt their storage in a key vault or a similar service.
+To prevent this, the private key file needs to be encoded into a single line of text.
+Use the PowerShell script "**Encode-Private-Key.ps1**", found in the repository's Encode-Private-Key folder, to conveniently select and encode your private key file for Azure Key Vault Secret storage compatibility.

 ![BlockGitHubUser_Encode_Private_Key_1](Images/BlockGitHubUser_Encode_Private_Key_1.png)